Catch 22 (band): Biography

+At Reggies Chicago, Chicago, IL, Catch 22 performed a new song titled "Lover's Scorn."
+The song was played acoustically by saxophonist Ryan Eldred a decade prior.

 Music

 When Tomas Kalnoky was still the band's songwriter, the band had a traditional ska punk sound, and their album Keasbey Nights was one of the most recognized third wave ska albums of the time.
 During this time, Kalnoky was the band's primary vocalist, while Kevin Gunther provided most of the backing vocals.
-Keasbey Nights also featured many different instruments not found on later albums, played by James Egan.
+Keasbey Nights also featured many different instruments not found on later albums, played by Jamie Egan.

 After Kalnoky, Egan and Ansley had departed, saxophonist Ryan Eldred became the band's primary songwriter, sharing lyric duties with new lead vocalist Jeff Davidson, and Eldred also became the band's third vocalist.
-The band's sound changed more towards a punk rock sound, while still retaining the band's ska punk roots.
+The band's sound leaned more towards a punk rock sound, while still retaining the band's ska punk roots.
 The album Alone in a Crowd also relied heavily on backing vocals and threeway vocal harmonies provided by Jeff Davidson, Kevin Gunther and Ryan Eldred.

 After the departure of Jeff Davidson, both Eldred and Gunther took over lead vocal duties.
 The older material was distributed evenly between the two, but Eldred was selected as main vocalist for the band's new songs.
 The album Dinosaur Sounds saw the band's sound depart even more from ska punk, towards alternative rock, which resulted in the alienation of some fans.

 2006's Permanent Revolution saw the band return to its ska punk roots, while also borrowing influences from jazz, reggae and alternative rock.
 The album was also a concept album, one of the first in the ska punk scene.